Facebook Pixel Code

 MUSIC REQUIREMENTS

 We highly recommended that you bring a copy of all your routines’ music as a backup in the event of malfunction of original.
-If bringing a flash drive please have the contestant number clearly marked.
-If submitting an iPod, each song should be on its own playlist.
+Bring a flash drive with the contestant number clearly marked.
 Music on cell phones is not accepted.
 If a routine does not have music it can not perform.
 Music left at the event will not be saved.

 AWARDS